gep-methods/gep268/syllabus.md

 feedback on -- an empirical paper.
 These building blocks include an abstract, a brief introduction, a methods section, and a set of figures that describe your main results.

+## Structure of the class

+ 1. Each week (Tuesday), there is a 3 hour mandatory class taught by faculty.
+  - In these classes, the first 90 minutes of class will be “structured” presentation of material.
+  - There will be a 10 minute break.
+  - The last 80 minutes will be a mix of material and class discussion, pending module and instructor.
+Class discussion will focus on readings, which students should be prepared to discuss.
+ 2. At the end of class, assignments will be released.
+These assignments are due the following week at midnight before the next class.
+ 3. Each week (Friday: 8 - 10 AM) there is an optional section taught by the TA designed to support students and supplement the lecture.
+ 4. There will be a final exam during finals week.

 ## Assignments and grading
 There are three things to complete each week: a "lab" (coding assignment)